-Pan-STARRS 1 (PS1) is expected to provide well-calibrated lightcurves of $\sim 10^4$ KBOs.
-We propose to analyse these lightcurves in all observed wavelength bands.
-The extended version of our proposal quantifies the promise of this future data set for our project.
-Using a simulation of $\sim 10^4$ KBOs observed with weekly cadence at the expected flux uncertainty of 3%, we find that it would be feasible to identify most artificially illuminated objects after 2-3 years at a significance than 95%.
-Existing data sets are not calibrated to sufficient photometric precision to be useful.
+In 2012-2014 Pan-STARRS1 (PS1) is expected to provide well-calibrated lightcurves of $\sim 10^4$ KBOs.
+We propose to analyze these lightcurves in all observed wavelength bands.
+The extended version of our proposal quantifies the promise of the PS1 data set for our project.
+Using a simulation of $\sim 10^4$ KBOs observed with weekly cadence at the expected flux uncertainty of 3%, we find that it would be feasible to identify artificially illuminated objects after ~ 2 years at a significance greater than 95%.
+Older exisiting data sets are not calibrated to sufficient photometric precision to be useful.